kvz/fakefile/README.md

 # Fakefile

-A Universal Makefile for JavaScript that proxies to your npm scripts.
+A Universal Makefile for JavaScript projects that proxies to your npm scripts.

 ## How